Text SUPPORT1 to 21825 to learn if you may be eligible for financial support with your medication(s).

 What is this medicine?

 PENICILLIN V (pen i SILL in V) is a penicillin antibiotic.
-It is used to treat certain kinds of bacterial infections.
-It will not work for colds, flu, or other viral infections.
+It treats some infections caused by bacteria.
+It will not work for colds, the flu, or other viruses.

 How should I use this medicine?

 Take this drug by mouth.
 Take it as directed on the prescription label at the same time every day.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Take all of this drug unless your health care provider tells you to stop it early.
 Keep taking it even if you think you are better.

 Talk to your health care provider about the use of this drug in children.
 While it may be prescribed for children as young as 12 for selected conditions, precautions do apply.

 What side effects may I notice from receiving this medicine?